lincherryz/weatherApp/README.md

 # Weather Predictor App
-_I’m working with Courtney, Linete, Robby, Nick to build a weather app so that end users can be aware of weather conditions for the day or week, and can properly prepare for the day with tips provided by the app.
+_Working with Courtney, Linete, Robby, and Nick to build a weather app so that end users can be aware of weather conditions for the day or week, and can properly prepare for the day with tips provided by the app.
 We are building a weather app to prevent weather confusion throughout the day. _

 __General Info:__